Abdul-Sayed/EveryoneNote/README.md

 RoR (React as the front and Rails on the back).

 Implements props drilling and lifting state gymnastics.
-Uses stateful components higher up the component heirarchy where needed and functional components down where props are recieved and rendered All custom CSS.
+Uses stateful components higher up the component hierarchy where needed and functional components down where props are received and rendered All custom CSS.

 The CRUD app integrates with a backend RESTful API built with Rails.
 Repo can be found here: [EveryoneNote_API](https://github.com/Abdul-Sayed/EveryoneNote_API)